-Fogether we are strong and the workload lighter!" -ESTHER P.
+Together we are strong and the workload lighter!"

-bit.ly/CCMC2020Forecast
+-ESTHER P.

-Home monitoring technology advances will introduce efficiency but also are likely to raise new challenges.
+See more information and resources about Anticipatory Intelligence at bit.ly/CCMC2020Forecast

-New ethics challenges will arise not only around protecting client information but also the certificant's responsibility to be client advocates first.
+- Home monitoring technology advances will introduce efficiency but also are likely to raise new challenges. - New ethics challenges will arise not only around protecting client information but also the certificant's responsibility to be client advocates first.
 No matter the validity of recommendations based on data and best practices, we must always remain advocates of the client's rights and preferences in treatment decisions.